RoloTheDevBunny/water-assassins/README.md

 ### 4. Database Configuration

-To set up your Supabase project, run the provided SQL script to create the `subscriptions` table in your Supabase database.
+To set up your Supabase project, run the provided SQL script to create the `teams` table in your Supabase database.

 ### 5. Stripe Integration